-\checkmark Assessments should be scheduled considering the age of appearance of each one of the complications and the specific risk that such complications could appear in each child. \checkmark Given the diversity and complexity of the problems that appear after being discharged from the hospital, caring for these children requires a multidisciplinary approach. \checkmark Both children with a high risk of death after being discharged from the hospital and their families require special care targeted at anticipating the complica- tions that lead to death, at optimising care at the end of life and at taking care of family needs related to grief.
+V Assessments should be scheduled considering the age of appearance of each one of the complications and the specific risk that such complications could appear in each child. √ Given the diversity and complexity of the problems that appear after being discharged from the hospital, caring for these children requires a multidisciplinary approach. \checkmark Both children with a high risk of death after being discharged from the hospital and their families require special care targeted at anticipating the complications that lead to death, at optimising care at the end of life and at taking care of family needs related to grief.
+130 tions that lead to death, at optimising care at the end of the and at taking care of family needs related to grief.